Targeting Adiponectin to Treat Fragile X Syndrome

 “FXS is unique in that the native mutation to the FMR1 gene drastically increases protein synthesis and favors increased synapse density, which impairs learning and memory,” says Thacker.
 “Our research approach is unique as we are attempting to reintroduce the ‘brakes’ on protein synthesis, which in theory should reduce synapse numbers to normal levels and restore learning and memory.”

-The team hypothesizes they can improve cognitive and emotional responses by boosting levels of adiponectin, which patients with Fragile X do not readily produce.
+The team aims to show they can improve cognitive and emotional responses by boosting levels of adiponectin, which patients with Fragile X do not readily produce.

 “[Adiponectin] regulates a number of proteins, notably mTOR. mTOR is one of the critical regulatory proteins involved in protein synthesis and in the absence of FMRP, mTOR activity is drastically increased.
 Thus, by reducing mTOR activity with adiponectin, we are able to reduce protein synthesis, which we have also shown improves cellular correlates of learning and memory,” says Thacker.